By Tata Rossi 19 days ago, Photoshop Tips

 Remember to avoid repeated patterns.
 These are the most evident signs that something was cloned and removed from a picture.
 Another tool that helps you finish the process of removing shadows from photos is the Healing Brush.

 It works similarly to the Clone Stamp Tool, sampling pixels from the necessary area.
 However, the Healing Brush functions more accurately, since it makes the copied pixels identical to the new part of the photo in lighting and texture.
+Read more about how to mask in Photoshop.

 This is another fast and effective way to remove shadows in Photoshop.
+View more about how to remove stray hairs in Photoshop.

 Do the same as in methods #1 and #2.